 Support

 Like the cozy tavern of Wayfarer's Rest here is a warm welcome to lively adventurers and weary travelers from near & far.
 While the blog is a great tool for keeping everyone up-to-date on the latest happenings those posts tend to get buried after a while.
 Think of these 'message boards' as a more permanent place for tips, advice and other help on Making and Playing the game.
-The easiest way to ask a question is to send an email using the Contact form.
-When the answer is something that will likely benefit everyone a new topic will appear under the appropriate heading.
+The easiest way to ask a question is to send a message using the Contact form.
+When the answer is something that might be useful to everyone a new topic will appear under the appropriate heading.

 ...Or, did you come here to support the project?